 NEWS New bill adjusting American tax system not the end of Citizen Based Taxation CBT.

-Americans Overseas very much values to inform as well and independently as possible, based on facts, on the issues concerning the American Citizen Based Taxation CBT.
+Americans Overseas very much values informing as well and independently as possible, based on facts, on the issues concerning the American Citizen Based Taxation CBT.

 What is Citizen Based Taxation?
 The United States of America is the only developed country in the world that enforces a tax duty on citizenship rather than whether the American citizen lives or works in the country.
 This implies that every US citizen (also those with dual nationality) wherever they are born or where they are currently based or work, has to file US taxes yearly.